 Keflavik Shuttle Bus & Transfer Options

 Iceland has seen a huge surge in popularity over the last decade or so.
-Today there are many more travellers arriving to experience the drama and romance of Iceland’s natural wonders.
-This unique island way up near the Arctic Circle welcomes travellers from all over the world.
+Today there are many more travelers arriving to experience the drama and romance of Iceland’s natural wonders.
+This unique island way up near the Arctic Circle welcomes travelers from all over the world.
 And the majority of these visitors will touch down at Keflavík International Airport.
-Aside from the most incredible of landscapes Iceland has a few other things going for it.
+Aside from the most incredible landscapes, Iceland has a few other things going for it.
 The island is ideally placed halfway between Europe and North America.
 So it lends itself very well to stopover trips.
 It is about a three-hour flight from London to Reykjavik and another five hours on to New York.
-Many travellers will enjoy weekend breaks or slightly longer stopovers in Iceland on route between the two continents.
+Many travelers will enjoy weekend breaks or slightly longer stopovers in Iceland on the route between the two continents.

 Shuttle Bus from Keflavik to Reykjavik

 For a good balance between convenience and economy catching a Keflavik shuttle bus is generally the best option.
 There are several companies that run this service and all are perfectly reputable.
 There are a few that can become complicated if your flight is very delayed and you miss your time slot though.

 The journey into Reykjavik from the airport should take approximately 45 minutes.
 However, due to central Reykjavik having a no bus zone it can take an hour or more for you to reach your hotel.
 This is because the shuttle bus companies will need to take you first to their bus depot.
 From there you will transfer to a smaller vehicle for your onward door to door service.